barihari/design-portfolio/content/portfolio/project-5.md

       container: no more nudging or adjusting space.
 Designers can now spend more time testing & irritating layouts quickly.
     type: text_section
+  - image_alt: >-
-  - image_alt: Gif of how I used auto-layout & variants to snap in place of a template.
+      Gif of how I used auto-layout & variants to snap in place inside a template.
     caption: lorem-ipsum
     width: regular
     type: image_section